Recently I asked myself, “is freestyle coming back into style?”

 I have realised that there are three different mindsets.

-The freestyle format has now come back in vogue, as consumers are constantly requesting variety and now we are back to creating a unique experience.
+The freestyle format has now come back in vogue.
+Consumers are constantly requesting variety and now we are back to creating a unique experience.
 Social media has played a big part here, with instructors demonstrating their individual skill set and formats.